mosaicdao/etherscan-verification/README.md

 ### Build your contract

-You can build your contract with truffle command
+You can build your contract with truffle command if not done already.
 ```
 truffle compile
 ```

 Build output file will be <contract>.json

-### Set variables in build file
+### Update variables in build file

-With truffle compile below fields are already populated in JSON file.
-Make sure they are updated if not present.

-- Add compiler information section like below:
+- Add/Update compiler information section like below:
 ```
 "compiler": {
     "name": "solc",